Fruit and vegetables and cancer risk

 Organic fruit and vegetables do not appear to protect against cancer more than conventionally grown fruit and vegetables.
 The consumption of organic fruit and vegetables is an individual choice.

-Scientists are still discovering the many beneficial protective substances found in vegetables and fruit, so a tablet cannot possibly replace the real thing.
+Scientists are still discovering the many beneficial protective substances found in vegetables and fruit, and a tablet cannot possibly replace the real thing.
 Be careful taking vitamins as some are toxic in large doses.
 It is best to obtain vitamins and minerals naturally by eating a balanced diet that includes at least five serves of vegetables and two serves of fruit daily.